eostermueller/angularFlatTreeExample01/README.md

 Simple angular 13 project with working VSCode debugging.
 I created this to help discover why debugging in NOT working in this other similar project:  https://github.com/eostermueller/angularFlatTreeExample02

+# Setup
+Steps to setup this project:

     git clone https://github.com/eostermueller/angularFlatTreeExample01
     npm install
     code .  #to start vscode

-Then I open app.component.ts and place a breakpoint on the line with `title = 'tree13c';`:
+Then in vscode, open app.component.ts and place a breakpoint on the line with `title = 'tree13c';`:

     import { Component } from '@angular/core';